linkdotnet/Blog/Readme.md

         async>
 </script>
 ```
-Now you can copy/paste those information into the appsettings.json.
-With the given information abobe your appsettings.json looks like this:
+Now you can copy/paste that information into the appsettings.json.
+With the given information above your appsettings.json looks like this:
 ```json
   "Giscus": {
     "Repository": "your_username/reponame",